giudicelli/symfony-distributed-architecture/README.md

 ### Slave command

 A slave command must extend the "giudicelli\DistributedArchitectureBundle\Command\AbstractSlaveCommand" class.

+You may not pass it options, the only acceptable options are defined by "AbstractSlaveCommand" and are passed by "distributed_architecture:run-master".
+If you need to pass it some parameters, please use the "params" entries in the group's configuration.

 Using the above example, here is a possible implementation for "app:test-command" or "app:test-command-2".

 ```php
 <?php